fiskaly/fiskaly-kassensichv-client-java/examples/client-demo/readme.md

 $ export API_SECRET=<your-api-secret>
 ```

-After these have been set, you can run the application, use the following command.
+After these have been set, you can run the application using the following command.

 ```
 $ java -jar client-demo-1.0-SNAPSHOT-all.jar.jar